cmatsuoka/lifecycle-specs/algorithm.rst

   __prepare(part, step):
       reset environment
-      get dependencies for this part that should run STAGE or PRIME if there are dependencies, run lifecycle again for this step and dependent parts
+      if step > PULL:   // with v2 plugins we don't need to stage dependencies before PULL get dependencies for this part that should run STAGE or PRIME if there are dependencies, run lifecycle again for this step and dependent parts

       if step is PULL:
           fetch and unpack stage packages